alnitak/shader_presets/README.md

 It uses the [shader_buffers](https://github.com/alnitak/shader_buffers) package which simplifies the use of shaders.

-There are few presets and more can be added quite easily
+There are few presets and more can be added quite easily.

 ## Getting Started
 Simply as: